informatics-isi-edu/ermrestjs/doc/api.md

 **Kind**: instance property of <code>[Reference](#ERMrest.Reference)</code>
 <a name="ERMrest.Reference+columns"></a>
 #### reference.columns : <code>[Array.&lt;Column&gt;](#ERMrest.Column)</code>
-The column definitions for this references.
+The array of column definitions which represent the model of the resources accessible via this reference.

 _Note_: in database jargon, technically everything returned from ERMrest is a 'tuple' or a 'relation'.
 A tuple consists of attributes